Last updated on January 27th, 2021 at 02:38 pm

 Anyone who has celebrated with Colombians will never forget it.
 There is no tomorrow for the Latinos, so today we will party wild.
 Bogota is certainly the number one spot for good nightlife.

 What can I say?
 Colombia is home to the most species in the world with over 1,900 different bird species.
 It is a paradise for bird watching and bird photography.
-On that link you also will will find lots of information and great Colombian Bird Watching trips.
+On the following link, you will find lots of information and great Colombian Bird Watching trips.

 With its topography, Colombia offers the best conditions for altitude training.
 In addition, the temperatures are constant all year round.
 The fact that some of the best cyclists in the world come from Colombia should be enough to suggest that this country can also be a possible destination for sports enthusiasts.